Last Updated: 08/14/21 | August 14th, 2021

 Just an eight-hour train ride from Irkutsk and not far from the Mongolia border, Ulan Ude is the capital of Buryatia, home to Russia’s largest indigenous people, the Buryats.
 While I only had a day and a half there, I made the most of it, visiting the open-air museum just outside of town, stopping at a small museum on the history of Buryatia (some explanations in English), and enjoying the sunset from one of the highest points in Ulan Ude.

 Ulan Ude is also a center of Buddhism in Russia.
-I hired a guide (about $12/hour for four hours) to accompany me to the Buddhist monastery in Ivolga, about 40 minutes outside of the city.
+I hired a guide (about $12 USD/hour) to accompany me to the Buddhist monastery in Ivolga, about 40 minutes outside of the city.
 She taught me the basics of Buddhism and, being a Buryat, she gave me insight into their culture.
+It was well worth the price!

 For more flexible travelers, you can purchase your tickets at the stations as you go along.
 However, be prepared for the possibility that the train you want may already be sold out, and don’t be surprised if none of the cashiers speak any English.
 And schedules posted at the stations will be on Moscow, not local, time.